binzeli/Puzzle_generation/README.md

 The prompt for the Designer and Solver agent are in the [LLM_agents](./LLM_agents) folder.

+## Actions that ReAct agent have access to
+The functions for all actions that an ReAct agent have access to are in the [LLM_tools](./LLM_tool) folder.

 ## Run Experiments
 The files for running the three LLM approaches are in the [LLM_agents](./LLM_agents) folder.
 Each of the three approaches has two files corresponding to the puzzle solution task and puzzle generation task.